|The outdoor dining room at Tuli Tiger Resort. It was very cool at night, and we had to bundle up for dinner.|

 It was unbelievable.
-We were on our way to the Nagpur airport to take a flight to Mumbai, change planes and head to four nights in Udaipur.
+We were going to the Nagpur airport to take a flight to Mumbai, change planes, and head to four nights in Udaipur.

-We considered it might be too early, leaving us with too many hours to kill at the airport as opposed to sleeping, but we went with it and we were certainly glad we did.
+We considered it might be too early, leaving us with too many hours to kill at the airport instead of sleeping, but we went with it, and we were certainly glad we did.

 |One day I had the best kimchee I’d ever tasted.
 Perfection!|

 Nothing was moving!
 Our driver got out of the SUV on several occasions to see what he could find out.
-But, each time he returned to the vehicle we were left without a clue when he spoke no English and couldn’t seem to adequately relay the information with hand signals.
+But, each time he returned to the vehicle, we were left without a clue when he spoke no English and couldn’t seem to relay the information with hand signals adequately.